juhannam/gct634-2024/hw3/readme.md

         return preds
 ```
-Note that the continuation result of the baseline code is not so good.
-Don't be disappointed with it.

 ## Question 4: Improve the result (5pts + extra pts)
 Now, you can use improve the quality of music generation in your own way.
 The followings are possible ideas that you can try: